haozhanli000/CSC690-Final-project/README.md

 (should may need to wait a few second after click password text field).

-an acount have been created for useing to test firebase
+an account have been created for useing to test firebase

 email:asd@asd.com